nikosanag/nikosanag/README.md

 - ⚙️ Interested in technology, systems, and innovation I study in ece at NTUA

-Thanks for visiting my GitHub!
+Thanks for visiting my secondary GitHub!
-On left there are links to other socials of mine!
+My primary is listed on left as a link.

 <!--